Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

-In this section, we describe our results from the experiments on the AFHQ wild data.
-We stitch a ResNet50 from Torchvision models, trained on ImageNet, with a StyleGAN2 trained on AFHQ wild data, and compare the results to gradient descent with and without regularization.
-As the test network, we use a ResNet34 from Torchvision models trained on ImageNet.
-The stitching is performed at 4 points of the ResNet50, namely at the output of Layer1 to Layer4, and each time we train for 30 epochs.
-In \cref{tab:afhq-metrics}, we report the metrics on the validation data for the epoch which had the highest cosine similarity on the validation data.
+In this section, we describe our results from the experiments on the AFHQ wild and ImageNet1K data.
+We stitch a ResNet50 from Torchvision models trained on ImageNet, once with a StyleGAN2 trained on AFHQ wild data at a resolution of 512x512, and once with a BigGAN trained on ImageNet at a resolution of 128x128.
+In both cases, we scale the output of the GAN generator to 224x224 and compare the results to gradient descent with and without regularization.
+As test networks, we use ResNet34 and VGG19 from Torchvision models, both trained on ImageNet.
+The stitching is performed at \num{4} points of the ResNet50, namely at the output of Layer1 to Layer4.
+When stitching on the AFHQ wild data, we train for \num{30} epochs, i.e., \num{142140} images in total.
+For the stitching on the ImageNet1K data, we train for a single epoch that involves \num{1281167} images.

+\cref{tab:afhq-metrics} shows the results of different metrics when inverting a ResNet50 classifier trained on ImageNet data.
+It compares different inversion methods and measures their run time for the 500 validation images of the AFHQ data.
+The "Evaluation Time" column shows the accumulated time over the \num{500} images. \cref{tab:imagenet-metrics} evaluates the different inversion methods on the 500 validation images of the ImageNet1K data.
+In \cref{tab:afhq-metrics}, we report the metrics on the validation data for the epoch which had the highest cosine similarity on the validation data and in \cref{tab:imagenet-metrics} we report the metrics after one epoch of training.

+We do the reconstruction at the output of Layer1 to Layer4 of ResNet50, shown in the ''layer'' column, each time with six different methods: \begin{enumerate} \item BigGAN where the 1x1 stitching convolution is trained on the ImageNet1K data \item StyleGAN2 where the 1x1 stitching convolution is trained on the AFHQ wild data \item StyleGAN2 where the 1x1 stitching convolution is trained on the ImageNet1K data, denoted as $\text{StyleGAN2}_I$ \item StyleGAN2 without the 1x1 stitching convolution (i.e. directly copying the intermediate output of the feature extractor into the GAN), denoted as $\text{StyleGAN2}_{DC}$ \item By gradient descent with regularization (GD with reg) \item By gradient descent without any regularization (GD no reg). \end{enumerate}